 - Users must ultimately approve the system.

-- Many faults do not emerge until the system is used in the wild.
+- Many faults only emerge in the wild.

 - Alternative operating environments.

 - More eyes on the system.

 - Wide variety of usage types.

 Acceptance Testing Types

 - Alpha Testing - A small group of users work closely with development team to test the software. - Beta Testing - A release of the software is made available to a larger group of interested users. - Formal Acceptance Testing - Customers decide whether or not the system is ready to be released.